Thairo Estrada Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.3 K/9, which ranks 23rd in the league.
+- The 8.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in MLB.

-- The Rangers have a 4.07 team ERA that ranks 13th across all MLB pitching staffs.
+- The Rangers have the 12th-ranked team ERA across all league pitching staffs (4.04).

-- Rangers pitchers combine to give up 127 home runs (1.1 per game), the eighth-fewest in the league.
+- The Rangers give up the seventh-fewest home runs in baseball (127 total, 1.1 per game).

+- Heaney will look to claim his 10th victory when he gets the start for the Rangers, his 23rd of the season.
+He is 9-6 with a 4.14 ERA and 118 strikeouts through 113 2/3 innings pitched.

-- The righty's last appearance was on Saturday against the Miami Marlins, when he threw 5 1/3 innings, surrendering three earned runs while allowing six hits.
+- His last time out came on Sunday against the Miami Marlins, when the left-hander tossed 5 2/3 scoreless innings while giving up four hits.

+- The 32-year-old has a 4.14 ERA and 9.4 strikeouts per nine innings in 22 games this season, while giving up a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.